gimler/guzzle-docs/en/tour/building_services.rst

 Create commands
 ---------------

 Commands can be created in one of two ways: create a concrete command class that extends ``Guzzle\Service\Command\AbstractCommand`` or :doc:`create a dynamic command based on a service description </guide/service/service_descriptions>`.
+Either method of creating commands is fine, and you are encouraged to use both in tandem when appropriate.
 We will describe how to create concrete commands below.

 Commands help to hide complexity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~